 If you want to travel by ferry to Fuerteventura, you can take one going from port of Cadiz or Huelva (mainland of Spain) and travel to Gran Canaria, Lanzarote or La Palma first.

 Rental Car Is the Best Option for Getting Around in Fuerteventura

 There are public buses in Fuerteventura.
 But they are pretty expensive.
 I will not go into the details, but overall the situation is like this – bus ride across the island (about 60 kilometers) costs about 10 euro.
 So going and coming back will cost you 20 euro.
 If you are two, it will be 40 euro.
 And that’s only to get to one place.
 While you can rent a car in Fuerteventura for about 30 euro per day, including insurance.

 Traveling by car you will be able to see the West coast of the island as well, something you wouldn’t be able to do if using a public bus.
 And it will save you money at the end.

 If you plan on staying more or less in one place, then you will be fine with public buses as well.
 Otherwise, having a car will help you a lot to explore the beauty of this island.
 It is possible to hitchhike in Fuerteventura.
 We did it several times, twice also all the way across the island.

-Read more about public buses in Fuerteventura on the site of bus company!
+Read more about public buses in Fuerteventura on the site of the local bus company!

-Germans love South of Fuerteventura.
+Germans on the other hand love South of Fuerteventura.
 Costa Calma, one of the hotspots there, looks almost like a German town.
 German shops.
 German pharmacies and clinics.
 German bars.
-Area of Costa Calma is also popular among windsurfers and kitesurfers.
+Area of Costa Calma is also a popular spot among windsurfers and kitesurfers.
 And it’s a great place for long walks.
 Because beach there seems to be never-ending, going all the way until the very Southern tip of the island.
 Another option in the South – Morro Jable.